PrescottJRynewicz/brain/000 Brain/Love letter to Los Angeles.md

 	- The public golf courses
 	- How beautiful neighborhoods are tucked behind historic streets
 	- How different and diverse every neighborhood is
-- Start with a bunch of complaints about Los Angeles, and then tell stories about how despite all of this, Los Angeles is still an amazing place
+- Start with a bunch of complaints about Los Angeles, and then tell stories about how despite all of this, Los Angeles is still an amazing place.
+Can intro with the map reference, and how Los Angeles initially looks like a 10,000 piece jig saw puzzle.
 	- Too Big
 	- Too much traffic
 	- Streets are run down and don't make sense
 	- Parking is impossible
 	- People are shallow and only care about your network

+### Ideas
+1. My map reference of Los Angeles.

 ---
 # References